Treatment Choices: Long-Lasting Effect vs Temporary Control

 | Diminishing returns | Some people report reduced effectiveness over time |

-| Cannot cure | Odor returns when injections stop |
+| No long-term improvement | Odor returns when injections stop |

 Cost Analysis